Procedure – Anaphylaxis Prevention and Response

 In the event a student without a current prescription on file with the school or a student with undiagnosed anaphylaxis experiences an anaphylactic event, the school nurse may utilize the school supply of epinephrine to respond under the standing order protocol.

-The district will maintain all practices regarding prescriptions and self-medication for children with existing epinephrine autoinjector prescriptions and/or a guided anaphylaxis care plan.
+The district will maintain all practices regarding prescriptions and self-medication for children with existing epinephrine prescriptions and/or a guided anaphylaxis care plan.
 Parents/guardians of students with identified life-threatening allergies must continue to provide the school with appropriate medication and treatment orders pursuant to RCW 28A.210.320, Life-Threatening Conditions.

 Employee Opt-Out